Who profits when prison life becomes reality TV? - Incite at Columbia University

 “We want to see a world where TV and production companies are releasing reality shows that are more intertwined on not just the issue, but paying people what they're worth.”

-Through their activism, Guzman and the #AIRS Campaign hope to change the narrative surrounding incarceration and hold TV and production networks accountable to telling the true stories of incarcerated individuals and help dismantle the system of mass incarceration.
+On February 26th, #AIRS held the #AIRS Campaign Rally: Standing Up Against A&E’s Exploitation to deliver the #AIRS demands letter and petition, calling for the of their reality programs like 60 Days In and Inmate to Roommate.
+As a part of the rally, #AIRS platformed speakers from We Are Revolutionary, Freedom Agenda, and The Telefeminism Project to share their experiences and insights with the prison-industrial complex and the prison-television complex.
+Through their activism, Guzman and the #AIRS Campaign will continue to change the narrative surrounding incarceration and hold TV and production networks accountable to telling the true stories of incarcerated individuals and help dismantle the system of mass incarceration.

 #AIRS is supported by Incite Institute’s Left Field Fund.
 To learn more, visit our funding opportunities page.